HEO-Systems/docs/Partners/Why we are better.md

 ---
 order: 950
 ---
-# Why our partner program is better then any that is avaliable with other hosts.
+# Why our partner program is better

 We're all about building solid partnerships and taking care of our customers.
 We're not like those other hosting companies, we do things differently here.